OpenEIT/openeit.github.io/docs/source/index.rst

 Documentation and Tutorials for OpenEIT
 ========================================

-Crowdfunding Campaign for the Spectra EIT kit
+Buy a Spectra EIT kit!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Support this effort by getting your own kit!